mkierzenka/SWDevProj/README.md

 - cleaned up map.h to remove memory leaks (was in A2) - kind of
 - future iprovements, use map instead of array

-Reduce the number of switch statements all over dataframe
+Reduce the number of switch statements all over dataframe (esp. in helpers) Improvements to networking layer (connect to >2 other clients at once)

----